Morpeth Dock: One O'Clock Gun

 Situated close to the dock and overlooking the river, the One O'Clock Gun provided a time signal to shipping on the Mersey.
 It was fired electrically from Bidston Observatory for the first time on 21 September 1867 and the original cannon was a relic of the Crimean War.
 Due to the advent of radio and increasing maintenance costs, by 1932 it was proposed to discontinue the One O'Clock Gun.
 Although this did not occur, firing was suspended during the Second World War.
 The tradition ceased altogether on 18 July 1969.

 A One O'Clock Gun is still fired at Edinburgh Castle.

 Bomb discovery

 Birkenhead docks, as well as the surrounding area, were heavily bombed by the Luftwaffe during the Second World War.
-In May 2006, a 60-year-old, 500kg (1,102lb) bomb was discovered by the Royal Navy's Northern Diving Group and disposed of by the minesweeper HMS Atherstone.
+In May 2006, a 60-year-old, 500 kg (1,102 lb) bomb was discovered by the Royal Navy's Northern Diving Group and disposed of by the minesweeper HMS Atherstone.
 It was found embedded in mud in the river, near to the former entrance to Morpeth Dock and may have been disturbed during dredging work at the Twelve Quays ferry terminal.
 The bomb was later detonated in Liverpool Bay.